serverpod/serverpod_docs/docs/06-concepts/06-database/05-crud.md

 This operation returns the first model matching the filtering criteria or `null`.
 See [filter](filter) and [sort](sort) for all filter operations.

 :::info
-Note that ordering of the entries is important here as it will return the fist row returned by the database query.
+If you include an `orderBy`, it will be evaluated before the list is reduced.
+In this case, `findFirstRow()` will return the first entry from the sorted list.
 :::

 ### Finding multiple rows